Quick Start

 3. Show the share key

-Press Ctrl+Shift+S — or run /space-share in the palette — to display the share key.
+Press Ctrl+Shift+S, or run /share-key in the palette, to display the share key.
 It’s a 64-character hex string that identifies your space on the P2P network.
 Send it to your collaborator through any secure channel.

 4. Collaborator joins